DIMProductions/free-online-guitar-tuner/README.md

 Uses your device microphone to detect pitch and display:

 - Note (A4, C#3, etc.)
-- Frequency in Hz
+- Frequency (Hz)
-- Cent deviation (how sharp or flat)
+- Cent deviation (sharp/flat amount)
-- A clean circular visual meter for tuning
+- Circular visual tuning meter

 No installation required — just open in your browser and start tuning.